There’s always one coworker in the office nobody wants to work with. They’re impatient, rude, arrogant.

 Apologize when you’ve made a mistake.
 Be honest.

-It’s difficult to admit you’ve messed up.
+It’s difficult to admit you’ve messed up, and taking criticism in the workplace is hard.
 I’ve been there.
 But it happens to the best of us.
 When I made mistakes, I always felt better about being honest with my team, especially when my mistake impacted my coworkers somehow.
 The mature thing to do is to own up to it and apologize.
 In a work environment, it’s about being respectful of your team’s time and effort.

 Apologies don’t have to be scary.
 There’s no need for a tearful confession or a long-winded explanation.
 Address the error and move on.
 Admitting to our mistakes makes us human.
 If it were the other way around, wouldn’t you rather your coworkers be honest with you?

 Don’t take your team for granted; remember to thank people for their hard work.
 When we wrapped up a weeklong campaign, I sent a quick email to my teammates to share results and thank them for their work on the project.
 This is a really simple thing to do that often gets overlooked.